Fullspeed-Family/fullspeed-resources/content/appendix/glossary/_index.md

 This often pops up in a team competition when every member of one team finishes before any of the opponent team's players.
 It comes from the old Fullspeed team *against All authority* (aAa).

 ##### Air-Brake (AB)
 Airbrake refers to the technique where you break while in the air.
-This stops forward rotation of your car and is used to make sure you get a flat landing.
+This stops the forward rotation of your car and is used to make sure you get a flat landing.
 It is also commonly used to lower your air time.

 ##### Air Time
 Air time refers to the state in which your wheels are not touching something that allows you to accelerate.
 This can be jumps, drops, or even vertical positions.

 ##### Anti-Boost
-An antiboost is a booster that points in the reverse direction of the track, intended to slow you down.
-They are usually dispised upon.
+An antiboost is a booster that points in the opposite direction of the track, intended to slow you down.
+They are usually frowned upon as they ruin the momentum in a Fullspeed track.

 ##### Bottom Cake
 A bottom cake is a reversed cake, so that you drive it at the bottom instead.
+The name comes from the fact that if you enclose 4 cake pieces together, it looks like a cake.
 ![Bottom Cake](bottom_cake.png)

 ##### Cake